gruvedrift/azure-functions/1-Function-App-Creation-And-Basic-Triggers/README.md

 ![image](./img/azure-functions.png)

-You can now use `curl` or browser to trigger the newly created Azure Function!
+You can use `curl` or browser to trigger the newly created Azure Function!
 You will also be able to observe the timer triggered azure function running every 5 minutes in the metrics log and follow live logging by entering the `log` tab within each function: